 HOUSE.-In the house on the 19th consideration of senate file 44, by Senator Van Boskirk, to compel the exhibit of hides by original sellers of beef, was resumed.
 After some amendments the bill was recommended for passage.
-Among bills introduced was "An act to provide that the state treasurer shall be required to give bond to faithfully account for all moneys that may come to his hands, and also providing that he shall make sworn statements of all funds in his hands or under his sovernor, the same to be open to the No. 150, by Steele, to provide for the auditor of public accounts.

-treasurer's bond shall at all times be open to public inspection, and also providing for the appointment of examiners of the state treasury and the making of their examinations and reports, and that the same shall be open to the inspection of the public and shall be furnished to the press for publication."
-The following bills were recommended for passage: House roll 150, by Stockwell, to permit mutual fire insurance associations to continue insurance on personal property temporarily removed from the territory in which it is insured.
-House roll 205, by Boyd, relating to the duties of district school boards.
-Following is the vote for senator: Allen 28, Berge 2, Crounse 5, Currie 13, Dieutrich 1, Harlan 2, Hinshaw 13, Hitchcock 23, Hainer 5, Harrington 41, Kinkaid 5, Martin 7, Metklejohn 33, Morlan 1, Rosewater 16, Ransom 5, Thompson, D. E., 35, Thompson, W. H., 11.
+Among bills introduced was "An act to provide that the state treasurer shall be required to give bond to faithfully account for all moneys that may come to his hands, and also providing that he shall make sworn statements of all funds in his hands or under his public inspection and to be furnished licensing of persons who operate [TIII] for publication, and providing that the steam engines, steam boilers and treasurer's bond shall at all times be steam generators, and to establish a open to public inspection, and also pro- commissioner of engineering and a viding for the appointment of examin- board of examining engineers, was iners of the state treasury and the mak- definitely postponed.
+Senate file 180, ing of their examinations and reports, by Miller, was recommended for passand that the same shall be open to the age.
+It provides that the electors of inspection of the public and shall be any town at their annual meeting may furnished to the press for publication." levy an additional tax of not more The following bills were recommended than three mills to be used exclusively for passage: House roll 150, by Stock- | for grading and repairing roads. well, to permit mutual fire insurance associations to continue insurance on personal property temporarily removed from the territory in which it is in- and declared passed: Senate file 34, sured.
+House roll 205, by Boyd, relat- by Ziegler, to restrain male animals ing to the duties of district school from running at large and to repeal boards.
+Following is the vote for sen- | section 4 of chapter 4 of the statutes ator: Allen 28, Berge 2, Crounse 5, as they now exist.
+Senator Berlet was Currie 13, Dieutrich 1, Harlan 2, Hin- the only one voting nay.
+Senate file shaw 13, Hitchcock 23, Hainer 5, Har- 72, by O'Neill, providing for the admisrington 41, Kinkaid 5, Martin 7, Mei- sion of soldiers of the Spanish-Ameriklejohn 33, Morlan 1, Rosewater 16, can war and the war in the Philippines, Ransom 5, Thompson, D. E., 35, Thomp- together with their mothers and widson, W. H., 11.